 Sarah maintains that Eva was paid the balance of her salary in cash at the airport, but Eva disputes this.
 There is no evidence of any cash payment.
 Eva says that all she received at the airport was 3 biscuits.

-Sarah said “I am a clever girl from a family of lawyers.
+Sarah said: “I am a clever girl from a family of lawyers.
 I grew up in France and only came to Lebanon two years ago.
 I know about my animal rights and I know about human rights.”
-People who were in school with her IN LEBANON wrote to us and said that was a lie.
+People who were in school with her in Lebanon wrote to us and said that was a lie because she grew up in Lebanon not France.
 Alas, being clever and having a pretty face don’t make you a decent human being.

 We are a very low-budget Canadian nonprofit.
 We depend on all our donors to fight for these women, donations big and small.
 You can make a difference.
 Will you consider donating to help us continue this vital work?